Andy Mill – Net Worth, Age, Bio, Family, Birthday, Wiki!

 Biography

-Mill joined the American Ski Team in 1971 and participated in the World Championships in St. Moritz, Switzerland, in 1974.
-As a skilled young racer.
+As a skilled young racer, Mill joined the American Ski Team in 1971 and participated in the World Championships in St. Moritz, Switzerland 1974.
 He was the best downhill racer in America for seven years when he wasn’t injured.
 Due to his rough appearance and style, Mill received the nickname “Wilde Hund” (wild hound) from Europeans in the middle of the 1970s (long hair & beard).

 Career

-At the 1976 Winter Olympics in Innsbruck, Austria, Mill had his best performance when he finished sixth in the downhill at Patscherkofel.
+Mill performed best at the 1976 Winter Olympics in Innsbruck, Austria when he finished sixth in the downhill at Patscherkofel.
 Franz Klammer of Austria dramatically won this race.
 Since Bill Beck’s fifth-place showing in 1952, Mill’s finish in the men’s decline was the best by an American in 24 years.
 Mill’s best World Cup placing was fifth in the same race during the World Cup competition the year before.

 After suffering a catastrophic injury during a training run on the Lauberhorn in Wengen, Switzerland, his racing career ended in January 1981.